 Visiting Glacier National Park in Spring

-Spring and fall are Glacier National Park’s quiet seasons, seasons when the locals come out—both the human and the grizzly.
-Locals joke that if you don’t like the weather in Montana, all you need to do is wait 10 minutes for it to change, but spring temperatures tend to average around 60 degrees Fahrenheit.
+Spring and fall are seasons when the locals come out (both the human and the grizzly).
+Locals joke that if you don’t like the weather in Montana, all you need to do is wait 10 minutes for it to change!
+Spring temperatures tend to average around 60 degrees Fahrenheit.

 Spring, is a popular time to visit if you’re a hiker or boating enthusiast.
 Hikers will be privy to blooming flora that paints the mountainsides and meadows, from glacier lilies and balsamroot to trillium.
 Furthermore, waterfalls are running at their fullest as the winter ice melts into the land.
 You might even see moose calves taking their first steps, among other crazy adorable baby animals.

-Tip: The best spot to see the northern lights is at the foot of Lake McDonald—pitch up in Apgar Campground.
+Tip: The best spot to see the northern lights is at the foot of Lake McDonald so pitch up in Apgar Campground.

 Visiting Glacier National Park in Summer

-Without a doubt, the summer months in Glacier National Park are the busiest, and summer is popularly considered the best time to visit.
+The summer months of the year in Glacier National Park is considered the best time to visit.

-In August 2019 alone, the park had 771,874 visitors, an increase of more than 15% from 2018.
-However, because of all the demand, there’s also much more to do.
+Summer may be crowded but, because of all the demand, there’s also much more to do.
 For example, ranger-led activities and tours are running on full schedules, as are shuttle services from Glacier to surrounding towns.
-At Austin Adventures, we do all of that for our guests—who also get to experience adventure on a level casual visitors don’t.

 Days are long, warm, and sunny, and it’s common for the temperature to climb well into the 80s.
 The flowers are still in bloom, reaching their peak during the first week in July, which is soon followed by the huckleberry season in August.
-In other words, in August you’ve got a really good chance of spotting a grizzly.
+In other words, in August you’ve got a really good chance of spotting a grizzly and other wildlife.

 Due to its popularity, if you’re planning on visiting Glacier National Park between May and August, you need to reserve well in advance.
-Because of that, we’ve got several family vacation packages and adult-only vacations to take the pressure off, ensuring you’re not having to scramble to find lodging, food options, etc.
+Because of that, we’ve got several Glacier Park Family Vacations and more Glacier Park Adventures to take the pressure off, ensuring you’re not having to scramble to find lodging, campsites, food options, etc.

 Visiting Glacier National Park in Fall